Xcode is a large suite of software development tools and libraries from Apple.

 node --version

-file addSince v16.13, Node.js is shipping Corepack for managing package managers.
+nvm use automatically in a directory with a .nvmrc file addSince v16.13, Node.js is shipping Corepack for managing package managers.

 Enable corepack